cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 ### Strong Diffie-Hellman Problem (SDH) {#sdh}

-The standard Diffie-Hellman problem is whether an attacker can compute `g^xy` given access to `g^x` and `g^y` and an oracle `DH(Y, Z)` that answers whether `Y^x = Z`.
+The strong Diffie-Hellman problem is whether an attacker can compute `g^xy` given access to `g^x` and `g^y` and an oracle `DH(Y, Z)` that answers whether `Y^x = Z`.
 (This is the notion specified in {{XWING}}, not the notion of the same name used in the context of bilinear pairings {{Cheon06}}.)